masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 // if Arrow function has single statement and return a value, it can be written as belows const m = (param1, param2) => param1 + param2;

-NOTE: Omitted curly brackets '{}' and 'return' keyword
+NOTE: Omitted curly brackets '{}' and 'return' keyword.

 // if Arrow function has single parameter and single statement, it can be written as belows const m = param1 => 'something' + param1;

-NOTE: Omitted curly brackets '{}', 'return' keyword and parenthesis '()'
+NOTE: Omitted curly brackets '{}', 'return' keyword and parenthesis '()'.

 // if Arrow function use 'return' keyword, must use curly brackets '{}'